Sujeeth-infosec/Image-object-Detection-and-Recognition/Execution of project.md

  - PROCESSOR: AMD Ryzen 5 5625U
  - RAM: 8GB
  - Tools we used for project
-    -  Command prompt - to integrate the pre-trained models with real-time images & objects
+    -  Command prompt - to integrate the pre-trained models with computer vision and more...,
-    -  VScode - for path edits and coding
+    -  VScode - for Python coding, path edit.

 # Create new Directory
  - Create a directory and navigate to directory using following commands